bahtiyartan/troia/docs/74VectorDB.rst

 {COLLECTIONNAME} is the collection name that the operation performed on.

 Checking Collection Existence
 =============================

-To check collection existence the method name must be COLLECTIONEXISTS.
+To check collection existence the action name must be COLLECTIONEXISTS.
 Here is the sample command.

 ::